Low Sodium Vegetable Soup Recipe (Vegetarian)

 - Celery: a classic soup ingredient

-- Potatoes: I used basic yellow potatoes.
+- Potatoes: I used basic yellow potatoes, but you could use red or even sweet potatoes instead.

 - Spinach: use fresh or frozen!